FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 <br>

 In this tutorial I'm assuming that a CUDA-enabled GPU is available on the system where the script is running.
-If this is not the case, simploy remove the `|>gpu` decorators: [piping](https://docs.julialang.org/en/v1/manual/functions/#Function-composition-and-piping).
+If this is not the case, simply remove the `|>gpu` decorators: [piping](https://docs.julialang.org/en/v1/manual/functions/#Function-composition-and-piping).

 ## Data loading
 The MNIST data set is available from [MLDatasets](https://juliaml.github.io/MLDatasets.jl/latest/).
 The first time you instantiate it you will be prompted if you want to download it.
-Yo.
-GANs cau should agree to this.
+You should agree to this.

 GANs can be trained unsupervised.
 Therefore only keep the images from the training set and discard the labels.